 Here are some tips for feeding your miniature pinscher for optimal health, happiness, and digestion.

-Get the right size food
+Get the right size of food

 Choose the right amount of food